 - Other occupants in your home

-- Whether you have chosen to opt out of the Open version of the Register (for further information about the Open register www.gov.uk/register-to-vote)
+- Whether you have chosen to opt out of the Open version of the Register (for further information about the Open register www.gov.uk/register-to-vote).
+This does not apply to those under 16 who are automatically excluded from the Open register

-- Any further evidence we may require from you, such as copies of your passport, EEA identity card, marriage certificate or driving licence
+- Any further evidence we may require from you, such as copies of your passport, EEA identity card, marriage certificate, driving licence or proof of a person’s right to remain

 It is important that your records are accurate and up-to-date as they will help make sure that our staff are able to provide you with the help, advice or support you need.
 If your information is not correct, then please contact us so that we can rectify this.